Equal Opportunity and Equal Employment Opportunity

 - TAG Policies

-Provide Equal Opportunity and Equal Employment Opportunity for all members of the California National Guard and California Military.
+Provide Equal Opportunity and Equal Employment Opportunity for all Service Members and employees of the California National Guard or California Military Department.
 In addition, job applicants and applicants for membership for the California National Guard or California Military Department will not be subject to illegal discrimination.
-All members are entitled to serve in an environment free from discrimination and sexual harassment.
+All Service Members and employees are entitled to serve in an environment free from discrimination and harassment.

 The Federal Equal Employment Opportunity program focuses on the comprehensive effort to eliminate unlawful discrimination and harassment and provide fair treatment for all Federal Employees of the California Military Department without regard to Age (40 or older), Color, Disability, Genetic Information, Harassment (Sexual/Non Sexual), National Origin, Race, Religion, Retaliation, and Sex (including pregnancy, gender identity, and sexual orientation).
 Federal Employees of the California Military Department include United States Codes Title 32, Military Technicians and Title 5 civilians and job applicants for either status.